Critical Thinking and Problem Solving

-We use the term “expert thinking” to refer to critical thinking and problem solving.
-Expert thinking involves developing a deep fund of knowledge that students can apply in a variety of settings beyond a single discipline.
-Expert thinking skills may be applied in a particular way in a biology class, but the same skills can transfer to a literature class or to jobs in our modern economy.
+Critical thinking and problem solving involves analyzing a variety of sources and designing creative solutions to complex problems.These skills are transferable across multiple content areas and disciplines.
+These skills may be applied in a particular way in a biology class, but the same skills can transfer to a literature class or to jobs in our modern economy.

 The ability to create claims and support them with logical evidence

-The ability to identify the key questions in a problem, develop possible paths to a solution, and follow through with a solution
+The ability to identify the key questions in a problem, to develop possible plans for solving, to follow through on those plans, and to evaluate both the success of the plan and the solution